Construction Industry Monthly Snapshot by Barbour ABI

 A monthly snapshot of the UK construction industry covering contract awards, planning approvals, and applications by sector, featuring expert commentary and detailed data visualisations.

-Construction Industry Monthly Snapshot - 2025 Review⬇️
+Construction Industry Monthly Snapshot - February 2026⬇️

 Contract Awards